Microsoft Teams and the SameSite cookie attribute (2020 update)

 - Microsoft internal partners can join the following team if they need more information or help with this issue: https://teams.microsoft.com/l/team/19%3A08b594cd465e4c0491fb751e823802e2%40thread.skype/conversations?groupId=4d6d04cd-dbf0-43c8-a2ff-f80dd38be034&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47.

-For best practice, it's recommended that you always set SameSite attributes to reflect the intended use for your cookies — don't rely on default browser behavior.
-See Developers: Get Ready for New SameSite=None; Secure Cookie Settings.
+For best practice, it is recommended that you always set SameSite attributes to reflect the intended use for your cookies.
+Do not rely on default browser behavior.
+For more information, see Developers: Get Ready for New SameSite=None; Secure Cookie Settings.

 Tabs, task modules, and message extensions